-16.1 LIFT At the start of a turn, if the opponent is responsible for the position of a ball of the striker's side which is wired from all other balls and not in contact with another ball, the striker may
+16.1 LIFT At the start of a turn, if the opponent is responsible for the position of a ball of the striker's side which is not in contact with another ball and is wired from all other balls, as defined in Law 16.3, the striker may:

-- 16.1.1 play as the balls lie; or - 16.1.2 lift the wired ball and play it from any unoccupied point on either baulk line.
-If the lifted ball can contact another ball when so placed on the baulk line, the striker may take croquet immediately from that ball under Law 18.1.3.2, but is not entitled to take croquet immediately from any other ball in a group of which the two balls may form part.
+- 16.1.1 play as the balls lie; or - 16.1.2 lift the wired ball and play it from any unoccupied point on either baulk-line.
+If the lifted ball can contact another ball when so placed on the baulk-line, the striker may take croquet immediately from that ball under Law 18.1.3.2, but is not entitled to take croquet immediately from any other ball in a group of which the two balls may form part.

-16.2 RESPONSIBILITY FOR POSITION

-- 16.2.1 GENERAL A ball's position is the responsibility of the player who most recently played a stroke: - 16.2.1.1 with that ball as the striker's ball; or - 16.2.1.2 that moved or shook that ball; or - 16.2.1.3 that was a croquet stroke or cannon involving that ball even if that ball did not move. - 16.2.2 SPECIAL CASES If a player starts a turn by: - 16.2.2.1 playing an opponent's ball, the player of the wrong ball also becomes responsible for the positions of both balls of the player's side; - 16.2.2.2 declaring a stroke to have been played, that player becomes responsible for the position of the ball nominated, or of both balls of the player's side if neither is specified. - 16.2.3 ERRORS Law 16.2.1 applies to strokes played in error, even if the ball is replaced when rectifying the error.

-16.2.4 INTERFERENCES Law 30.3 governs responsibility for the positions of balls affected by an interference.

-16.3 WHEN WIRED A ballError!
-Bookmark not defined. ("the relevant ball") is wired from another ball ("the target ball") if

-- 16.3.1 any part of a hoop or the peg would impede the direct course of any part of the relevant ball towards any part of the target ball; or - 16.3.2 the relevant ball would have to pass through a hoop to hit any part of the target ball; or - 16.3.3 any part of a hoop or the peg would impede the swing of the mallet before its impact with the relevant ball; or - 16.3.4 any part of the relevant ball lies within the jaws of a hoop.

-16.4 IMPEDED SWING

-16.4.1 In Law 16.3.3, the swing is impeded if there is any part of an end face of the mallet that the striker used in the turn before the relevant ball was positioned with which the striker would be unable to strike the centre of the relevant ball in order to drive it freely with the striker's normal swing towards any part of the target ball.
+- 16.2 RESPONSIBILITY FOR POSITION - 16.2.1 GENERAL A ball's position is the responsibility of the player who most recently played a stroke: - 16.2.1.1 with that ball as the striker's ball, or - 16.2.1.2 that moved or shook that ball; or - 16.2.1.3 that was a croquet stroke or cannon involving that ball even if that ball did not move. - 16.2.2 SPECIAL CASES If a player starts a turn by: - 16.2.2.1 playing an opponent's ball, the player of the wrong ball also becomes responsible for the positions of both balls of the player's side; or - 16.2.2.2 declaring a stroke to have been played, that player becomes responsible for the position of the ball nominated, or of both balls of the player's side if neither is specified. - 16.2.3 ERRORS Law 16.2.1 applies to strokes in error, even if the ball is replaced when rectifying the error. - 16.2.4 INTERFERENCES Law 30.3 governs responsibility for the positions of balls affected by an interference. - 16.3 WHEN WI RED A ball ("the relevant ball") is wired from another ball ("the target ball") if: - 16.3.1 any part of a hoop or the peg would impede the direct course of any part of the relevant ball towards any part of the target ball; or - 16.3.2 the relevant ball would have to pass through a hoop to hit any part of the target ball; or - 16.3.3 any part of a hoop or the peg would impede the swing of the mallet before its impact with the relevant ball; or - 16.3.4 any part of the relevant ball lies within the jaws of a hoop. - 16.4 IMPEDED SWING - 16.4.1 In Law 16.3.3, the swing is impeded if there is any part of an end-face of the mallet specified in Law 16.4.2 with which the striker would be unable to strike the centre of the relevant ball in order to drive it freely with the striker's normal swing towards any part of the target ball.
 The swing is not impeded merely because a hoop or the peg interferes with the striker's stance.